Are you researching an ancestor born out of wedlock?

 - Illegitimate children usually took the mother’s surname.
 In cases where they took the father’s surname, the father generally acknowledged the child.

 Researching ancestors born out of wedlock is not easy or quick.
+It can be a very sensitive topic within a family.
 Sometimes the best we can do is build a circumstantial case with the clues we do find.
 Then we wait for the next bit of information…..

 Other Posts You May Enjoy